 The best small business CRMs are affordable, simple to use, automate sales reporting, and integrate easily with other tools.
 Pipedrive is a sales-focused CRM that’s easy to use right out of the box.
 Sales reps love its visual sales pipeline, because it’s exactly how they expect a sales CRM to look and work.
 Starting at $12.50/user per month, it’s also the best inexpensive option for companies who only want a CRM for managing sales.

-To learn more about other tools that you may want to consider putting in place to support your sales team, I recommend reading The Best Sales Enablement Software for Small Business 2017.
+To learn more about other tools that you may want to consider putting in place to support your sales team, I recommend reading our recommendations for the best sales management tools.

 4. Use Sales Metrics to Learn & Improve

 As you’ve heard me say throughout this guide, you can’t manage anything unless you’re measuring it first.
-From a sales management perspective, there are 3 key metrics you will want to keep top of mind and review every week:
+From a sales management perspective, there are 3 key metrics you will want to keep top of mind and review every week using a sales report:

 Opportunity Size vs. Average Deal Size Won